GiuMangiaracina/Thesis/README.md

  - database = db;

 6. import the database data and schemas from the provided dump file, clicking on Import-> File Upload -> Browse, and load the file 'db.sql', located in db/data/ .
 Then click on 'Execute'.
-7. If you want to apply any edits to the initial configuration, edit the 'latency' and 'availability' table values of the database from the GUI.
+7. If you want to apply any edits to the initial configuration, edit the 'latency', 'availability', 'file_table' table values of the database from the GUI.
+The latter is used in order to set the initial position of the file, among the nodes.
    Otherwise skip this step.

 ### Program setup